LEADING OFF: Altuve ascends, NLDS opens at Washington, LA

 THE KLUBBER

-The Red Sox will see how designated hitter Eduardo Nunez is doing, a day after he was carried off the field with a knee injury.
-He pulled up running to first base on a groundout in the first inning and fell to the ground.
+Outfielder Chris Young joins the Red Sox roster after designated hitter Eduardo Nunez was carried off the field with a knee injury in Game 1.
+Nunez pulled up running to first base on a groundout in the first inning and fell to the ground.
 Nunez missed 19 of the last 20 regular-season games with what the team called a sore knee.

-"We have got to go through a protocol here to determine his inactivity before we make a roster move," Boston manager John Farrell said.
-"But I think it's pretty safe to say, given how he went down today, he would not be available."
+Nunez was removed from the postseason roster and Young added in a switch approved by the commissioner's office.